 Moreover, taking the time to improve the development processes can help the team focus on the goals.
 This is why teams often use popular software development models like Scrum, Agile, and Waterfall and turn to DevOps to make the work more robust.

 18. What Are the Ways to Make Product Development Faster?

 There are several things that can be done to accelerate product development without jeopardizing the quality of the result.
-For example, you can adopt an agile development methodology or apply tools that can help automate the workflow and streamline other vital processes.
+For example, you can adopt an agile development methodology (say, build an agile minimum viable product) or apply tools that can help automate the workflow and streamline other vital processes.
 This can help get the process going faster without compromising product development quality.
 Surely, you can also speed up the process if you hire an additional workforce or delegate product development to a trustworthy third party.